Updated 27 November 2009

 3. This scope would be best for someone of at least 10 years of age (and higher).
 Younger people could use it however they would need help moving it to the backyard.

-Full details of the scope are here: Orion SkyQuest XT6 Classic Dobsonian Telescope
+Full details of the scope are here: Orion SkyQuest XT6 Classic Dobsonian Telescopehttp://www.awltovhc.com/mn97ltxlrpAECFKBKDACBGCFFKK

 Recommended Extra Eyepiece: The scope comes with one quality eyepiece that will provide 48x magnification (a perfect low power for this scope).
 Although not mandatory, a second eyepiece that provides a higher magnification is definitely recommended for closer views of the Moon and planets.
-The 10mm Siruis Plossl eyepiece (around $45) would provide 120x magnification (a perfect higher power for this scope).
-Click on the link to see this eyepiece: Orion 10mm Sirius Plossl 1.25" Eyepiece
+The 10mm Sirius Plossl eyepiece (around $45) would provide 120x magnification (a perfect higher power for this scope).
+Click on the link to see this eyepiece: 10mm Orion Sirius Plossl Telescope Eyepiecehttp://www.ftjcfx.com/oj105ltxlrpAECFKBKDACBGCFFKK

 Alternate choice: An 8" version of the above scope.
-A more powerful version of the above scope, a little larger and somewhat more money but also an outstanding value: Orion SkyQuest XT8 Classic Dobsonian Telescope
+A more powerful version of the above scope, with a higher quality focuser.
+This model is a little larger and somewhat more money but also an outstanding value: Orion SkyQuest XT8 Classic Dobsonian Telescopehttp://www.awltovhc.com/3j77tkocig1536B2B41327366BB

 This scope is my #1 recommendation for kids 10 and under for the following reasons: